obay/ntxnicstatus/README.md

 ## Disclaimer

 This code is provided as-is for anyone using Nutanix.
 This is not a commercially supported software and is not associated with Nutanix in any way.
+Use at your own risk.